re·store:To bring back into existence or use, reestablish; to put back in a former position; to make restitution of, give back.

 Our first project came in the form of a bucket of old rusty tools from

 my mother.
-The tools had belonged to her father.
+They had belonged to her father.
 She knew about

 our interest in refinishing and casually offered them to us.
 We